skylovely/ServerSync-iOS/README.md

 Usage
 -----

-Client will refer to the iPhone in the below contexts.
+"Client" will refer to the iPhone in the below contexts.

 ### General Usage